-Absolute darkness over Vienna: total blood moon on September 7th!
+Absolute darkness over Vienna: Total blood moon on September 7th!

-Absolute darkness over Vienna: total blood moon on September 7th!
+Absolute darkness over Vienna: Total blood moon on September 7th!

-Global visibility and contact times
+Global visibility and contact hours

 - Eintritt in den Halbschatten: 17:28 Uhr (unbeobachtbar)